brandoncwn/easyButton/README.md

-# Document Processing Accelerator
+# Business Process Accelerator

 ## Overview

 [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build [React](https://reactjs.org/) apps in minutes.
-Use this repo with the [React quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=react) to build and customize a new static site and automate the deployment of a functional, and customizable, POC UI for document processing.
-This guide will present a high-level overview of the deployment architecture, with a step-by-step instructional guide for immediate deployment, with several simple command line steps.
+Use this repo with the [React quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=react) to build and customize a new static site and automate the deployment of a functional, and customizable, POC for text and language processing.

+This repo will create, and manage, a set of cognitive services and app resources, and most of the individual resource crendentials in your newly created Resource Group.
+And provide a React UI for uploading documents, creating language and audio pipelines using a variety of user-specified Azure Cogntive Services, and exporting the results.

+The following guide will present a high-level overview of the deployment architecture, with step-by-step instructions for immediate deployment, with several simple command-line steps.